Chinese group La Chapelle buys Vivarte's Naf Naf

-PARIS (Reuters) - Restructuring clothing retailer Vivarte said on Wednesday it had reached a deal to sell its ready-to-wear Naf Naf brand to a consortium led by Chinese fashion company La Chapelle & Co (6116.HK).
+PARIS, April 11 (Reuters) - Restructuring clothing retailer Vivarte said on Wednesday it had reached a deal to sell its ready-to-wear Naf Naf brand to a consortium led by Chinese fashion company La Chapelle & Co, for an undisclosed amount.

-Buyers also include Star Platinum Capital, a private equity firm which operates mostly in China, and consultancy firm East Links International, the statement said.
+Buyers also include Star Platimum Capital, a private equity firm which operates mostly in China, and consultancy firm East Links International, the statement said.

-La Chapelle & CO, which was making its first acquisition outside China, said in a separate statement the deal was worth a total of 52 million euros ($64.4 million).

-Vivarte, which faces competition from larger clothing retail chains such as H&M NHMb.ST, Kiabi and Primark, is restructuring its business to improve its financial situation.
+Vivarte, which faces competition from larger clothing retail chains such as H&M, Kiabi and Primark, is restructuring its business to improve its financial situation.

 “The deal we signed with La Chapelle & Co. guarantees Naf Naf and the employees with the best conditions of acquisition now, and the best perspectives of growth tomorrow,” Vivarte CEO Patrick Puy said in a statement